Who am I?

 I am a freelance mindfulness teacher, trained and competency assessed by the Oxford Mindfulness Foundation (OMF) and listed with the British Association for Mindfulness Based Approaches (BAMBA), https://bamba.org.uk/.

-In addition, I have completed introductory cognitive behavioural therapy training at the Oxford Cognitive Therapy Centre and also training in Mental Health First Aid and non-violent communication (NVC).
+In addition, I have completed introductory cognitive behavioural therapy training at the Oxford Cognitive Therapy Centre and also training in Trauma Sensitive Mindfulness, Mental Health First Aid and Non-Violent Communication (NVC).

-In order to teach on-line, I’ve completed a masterclass in ‘Teaching mindfulness on-line live.’
+In order to teach on-line, I completed a masterclass in ‘Teaching mindfulness on-line live.’

 As well as teaching mindfulness, I am an award-winning writer with an MA in Dramatic Writing and twenty years’ experience writing, directing and producing drama in school and community settings.
 My particular interest is Forum Theatre (interactive drama for social and political change) and I’ve created drama pieces in collaboration with people with lived experience of mental illness and also mental health professionals.